bahirul/monorift/README.md

 - [Configuration](docs/configuration.md): Learn how to configure the application using YAML files.
 - [Routing](docs/routing.md): Understand how routing is implemented in the application.
 - [Application Lifecycle](docs/lifecycle.md): Explore the lifecycle of the application from startup to shutdown.
-- [Error Handling](docs/error.handling.md): Learn about the error handling mechanisms in
+- [Error Handling](docs/error.handling.md): Learn about the error handling mechanisms in the project.